LevKirill/gulp-2025/README.md

     - Convert to WebP and AVIF
     - Auto replace `<img>` with `<picture>` (preserves classes and alt)

+- **Retina support (2x)**
+    - If enableRetina is true and a file with @2x exists (e.g., image@2x.jpg), the <picture> will include 1x and 2x in srcset.
+    - If no @2x file exists or enableRetina is false, the image will be inserted normally without 2x.

 - **Fonts**
     - Converts `.ttf` → `.woff` + `.woff2`